keboola/website/_solutions/solutions.md

   subheadline: Classic corporate BI tools would be  financial suicide for us
   ctaname: See how they used Keboola
   img: "/uploads/hello_logo.png"
-- template: review
-  block: review
-  list:
-  - name: CIO OF MAJOR FINANCIAL INSTITUTION
-    desc: Keboola connection is visionary product that will standardize in the future how companies and their comployees are accessing and working with data.
-Data democracy and data driven company = Keboola connection.
 - template: recent-list
   block: recent-list
   headline: More success stories